 So, what’s the best treatment method?

-Nowadays, there has been the development of supplementary therapies to minimize the use of the toxic doses such as Whole Body Cryotherapy (WBC).
+Nowadays, there has been the development of supplementary therapies to minimize the use of toxic doses, such as Whole Body Cryotherapy (WBC).

 For many years, the ability of Whole Body Cryotherapy rheumatoid arthritis treatments to minimize inflammation and to stimulate the production of pain-relieving chemicals in the body makes it one of the best arthritis and knee pain treatment method.